-While the enabling legislation required that the Monitoring Council develop the Comprehensive Monitoring Program Strategy and to send those recommendations to the Secretaries of Cal/EPA and the Natural Resources Agency, neither of the Secretaries has formally endorsed the Strategy, even after numerous requests from the Monitoring Council.
-As a result, implementation has been largely from the bottom up.
-Without direction from upper management, the Council's collaborative workgroups have had inconsistent leadership and uneven participation.
+Implementation of the Monitoring Council's Comprehensive Monitoring Program Strategy has been largely from the bottom up.
 Many of the tools developed by these workgroups currently have no agency home, making their long-term maintenance uncertain.
-By relying on largely voluntary participation and outreach efforts, many agency personnel are still unaware of the workgroups and the tools they have developed to improve their performance.
+By relying on largely voluntary participation and outreach efforts, many agency personnel are still unaware of the workgroups and the tools that the workgroups have developed to improve their performance.